 2011 D Clarke 66 MC 46 1 win in the year

-So as we can see from this eight of the past ten winners had already won an event in the same calendar year whilst eight of them had notched a top 10 in their previous three starts, while the last six had all posted a top three in their previous three starts.
-Furthermore none had missed the cut in their previous start and only two had missed a cut in any of their previous three starts.
+So as we can see from this nine of the past 11 winners had already won an event in the same calendar year.
+Nine of them had notched a top 10 in their previous three starts, while six of the last seven had posted a top three in their previous three starts.
+Furthermore none had missed the cut in their previous start and only three had missed a cut in any of their previous three starts.

 In addition something we have seen a real pattern in of late is that Major winners tend to have produced a big finish in their previous Major start.

-Finally I want to take a look at how many of these winners had tee’d it up the week before at the Scottish Open or indeed anywhere.
+Next I want to take a look at how many of these Open winners had tee’d it up the week before at the Scottish Open or indeed anywhere.

-The answer to this is six, Morikawa, Stenson, McIlroy, Mickelson, Els and Clarke had all played in the Scottish the week before whilst Zach Johnson and Molinari had hopped straight of the plane from a 3rd and second respectively at the John Deere.
+The answer to this is seven, Smith, Morikawa, Stenson, McIlroy, Mickelson, Els and Clarke had all played in the Scottish the week before whilst Zach Johnson and Molinari had hopped straight of the plane from a 3rd and second respectively at the John Deere.